 Students will develop an understanding of counseling clients/students during crisis, disaster, and other trauma/grief causing events.
 This course will examine theories, models, assessment techniques, and intervention strategies.
-The counselor's collaborative role in crisis preparedness and response if examined, including self-care strategies.
-The difference in responses to trauma/grief will be explored, along with counseling strategies to facilitate a healthy recovery.
+The counselor's collaborative role in crisis preparedness and response is examined, including self-care strategies.
+The differences in responses to trauma/grief will be explored, along with counseling strategies to facilitate a healthy recovery.
 Counseling approaches for clients/students and families experiencing the trauma/loss such as suicide, death of a child/sibling, homicide, and unexpected death will be included.
-This course will be delivered in a hybrid format.
-Prerequisites: BSC 560, CHD 610, CHD 620.
+Prerequisite: CHD 612